sohokro/sohokro/README.md

 Here are some ideas to get you started:-->

-- 🔭 I’m a student of Tokyo Institute of Technology.
+- 🔭 I’m a student of Tokyo Institute of Technology(Tokyo,Japan).

 - 🗾 I'm from Japan.

-- 🌱 I’m currently learning Rust.
+- 🌱 I’m currently learning science.
+I'm a student of school of science.
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ... -->